Sk0ut/GQDSL/README.txt

 **TASK DISTRIBUTION:
-- project specification:
+- project specification;
-- DSL lexical analysis:
+- DSL lexical analysis;
-- DSL syntactical analysis:
+- DSL syntactical analysis;
-- DSL semantical analysis:
+- DSL semantical analysis;
-- AST construction:
+- AST construction;
-- code generation:
+- code generation;
-- testing:
+- testing;
-- tool interaction:
+- tool interaction;
-- technical investigation (SPARQL, Gremlin, Apache Jena, RDF, javacc): Afonso
+- technical investigation (SPARQL, Gremlin, Apache Jena, RDF, javacc).

+Every element of the group contributed to most of the task listed above, with some exceptions not necessary to discriminate.

+**PROS:
-**PROS: Our tool allows users to write graph queries in a more human friendly language than Gremlin.
+Our tool allows users to write quick graph queries.
 These queries can be inserted into any java code file for processing.

+**CONS:
-**CONS: Our DSL only recognizes a subset of the SPARQL DSL.
-We where not able to test the property function of our DSL, because we could not generate an appropriate graph.
+Our DSL only recognizes a subset of the SPARQL DSL.
+We were not able to test the property function of our DSL, because we could not generate an appropriate graph.
+The application lacks automated testing.